swayam01/MUSTani-Robot/README.md

 pip install scipy <br />

-# Key ingredient - From a high-level view, these are the four basic components that make up
+# Key ingredient - From a high-level view

 main.py - This involves recording the user’s voice, capturing the words from the recording (cancelling any noise and fixing distortion in the process), and